 The concentration of leached lime from concrete pore was studied by Moskvin (1980).
 The trend of lime leaching is shown in figure below.
-When the rate of flow is slow, the flow is saturated by Ca, when the flow rate increases, the leaching of Ca reaches static value because water has to diffuse into the pores to extract Ca from smaller pores which means diffusion process dominate when flow becomes sufficiently high.
+When the rate of flow is slow, the flow is saturated by Ca, amd as the flow rate increases, the leaching of Ca reaches static value because water has to diffuse into the pores to extract Ca from smaller pores which means diffusion process dominate when flow becomes sufficiently high.

 The CO2 can readily dissolve in water to form Carbolic acid H2CO3 lowering the pH of water.
 The rise in acidity of water can more easily dissolve the alkaline Ca(OH)2 and other calcium products of CSH matrix.

-As discussed in another article, the leaching out of Ca from the matrix can drastically reduce the strength of concrete (both compression and tension) and posing serious risk for corrosion of reinforcement.
+As discussed in another article, the leaching of Ca from the matrix can drastically reduce the strength of concrete (both compression and tension) and posing a serious risk for corrosion of reinforcement.
 Nevertheless, such kind of leaching phenomenon can be detected if observed properly- such observation should be done in dry period because we can detect the leached product (efflorescence product) on the surface on dry seasons only.

 Core testing is one of the direct method to understand the extent of leaching (and also carbonation of concrete which generally occurs together).